WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-22-history-of-the-pack-lord-of-undead.md

 ![PackHist022_Gnasher_01](/assets/img/archivist/PackHist022_Gnasher_01.PNG "Gnasher quote")
 &nbsp;

-"Will you step into my parlour?"
+"Will you step into my parlor?"

 Gnasher met ButHow at the docking hatch.

 He cut an imposing figure, standing against the dark interior of his ship.
-He wore a heavy fur cloak over a steel chestplate.
+He wore a heavy fur cloak over a steel chest plate.
 The metal was embellished with flames along the bottom and hands stretching upwards.

 ButHow was dressed in formal uniform.
 Belt.
 Buttons.
 Buckles.
 Hat under his arm.
 And proudly on his sleeve, an emblem of his alliance, the Elder Drivers.